Usually I am not one to watch

 good job of reacting against nothing, as Empire journalist Olly Richards (2012, p.40.) said ‘He’s

-got good eyes for
+good eyes for

-looking terrified: huge and always a little bit aghast, even in repose.’
-However, more
+huge and always a little bit

-importantly, the chilling
+importantly, the

 cinematography took my attention away from Harry Potter completely, yet

 it wasn’t over exaggerated as many horror films are.
-The simplicity in the way
+The

-Watkins built his tension
+Watkins built his

-and suspense made it all the more terrifying for me.
-Even just the tone of colour and eerie fog ridden house
+tone of colour and eerie fog ridden house

 completely matched how I imagined the setting when I previously read the novel by Susan Hill.
 I feel like I have